-During the last twelve months, JPEL has continued to seek to maximise returns to shareholders and to effect an orderly realisation of its portfolio over the period.
-As such, the Company has distributed approximately \$105 million to shareholders during the fiscal year.
+Since the previous annual report dated 30 June 2020, JPEL has continued to seek to maximise returns to shareholders and to effect an orderly realisation of its portfolio.
+Inclusive of the mandatory redemption completed in August 2021, the Company has distributed approximately \$160 million to shareholders since June 2020.